AWGL/trio-panels/README.md

                                     been checked).
   |-- trio_env/                   Generated with the virtual environment.
   |-- query_panelapp.py           From this repo.
-  |-- hg19.genome                 For BEDTools slop.
+  |-- hg19.genome                 Gives the size of each chromosome, required for BEDTools slop.
 From this repo.
   |-- apply_panel_trios.py        From this repo.
   |-- .pybiomart.sqlite           Generated during pybiomart installation.